jina-ai/jcap/.github/ISSUE_TEMPLATE/submission.md

 # Activity Completed

-# Proof of Activity Completion

-## Screenshot
+## Supporting Screenshots

-## Link
+## Supporting Links

-# What were the challenges you faced while completing this activity?
+# What were the challenges you faced while completing this activity, if any?

 # Who helped you navigate these challenges?

+# What did you learn from this activity?